djupudga/crustomize/docs/custom-helpers.md

 }
 ```

+The parameters and values the outer function receives are:

+- wd: A string that points to the folder of the `crustomize.yml` that
+  is being processed.
+- profile: String, AWS_PROFILE or the value of the `--profile/-p` switch
+  or the the default "default" value.
+- run: Function that can run a shell process and return the output.
+  Throws an error in case of a non-zero exit code.
+Basically a wrapper
+  around nodejs `spawnSync` function.

 Crustomize will look for a folder in the
 working directory called `crustomiez_helpers` and import all `.js` files.
 Any
 exported function is now available as a helper.
 You can override the